sebastian-meier/ThirtyDayMapChallenge2020/maps/28/README.md

-# Day 28 - Big or small data
+# Day 28 - Non-Geographic Map
 A square map of districts, with population-age distributions in each square.

 ![28](28.png)